Updated: Apr 2026

 - UK energy prices aren't set by how much oil and gas we extract here.
 They are tied to gas prices set on an unpredictable global market that swings wildly with global supply, demand, and geopolitical crises - which is why we've seen our bills skyrocket.

 - Rosebank’s oil is overwhelmingly for export and will do nothing to strengthen the UK’s energy supplies or resilience to shocks.
+90% of Rosebank’s reserves are oil.
+Like 80% of all North Sea oil, the majority of Rosebank’s oil is expected to be put in tankers and exported for refining overseas, with only some sold back to the UK at market price.
 Its minimal gas reserves have the potential to reduce UK annual gas import dependency by just 1% on average.

 - Yet thanks to an incredibly generous tax system, the UK public would shoulder over 80% of the costs - and the vast majority of risk - from developing Rosebank.
 This could result in a net loss of hundreds of millions of pounds to the UK Treasury, while the field’s owners Equinor and Ithaca would earn billions in profit.